jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d79253a8b29d78984369e4b
+id: 5d79253ad297a31cbe073718
-title: Part 139
+title: Part 140
 challengeType: 0
-dashedName: part-139
+dashedName: part-140
 ---

 # --description--

-The `fill` method takes an argument and replaces all elements of the array with that argument.

-Use it on the array in `range` to replace everything with `start`.
+The function in the `map` method can actually take a second argument: the index of the element.

+This is why you need an arrow function in `charRange` - if you don't use one, then the index will be passed to `String.fromCharCode` as the second argument, leading to unexpected results.
+However, it is safe for functions like `parseFloat` which take only one argument (but not for `parseInt`).

+Chain `.map((x, i) => x + i)` to `.fill(start)` to add its index to every element in the array in `range`.

 # --hints--